SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 to be produced.
 Collect all the deliverables in your lab report.
 Give the lab report a structure that mimics the structure of this document.

+We expect to have in your repository (you will get the instructions later for that) a folder called `report` and a folder called `logs`.

 **Remark**:

   - Use the Task numbers and question numbers in reference in your report.